-The university research addresses almost every component of agriculture and is executed with six key programs including crop improvement, natural resource management, crop protection, product development and marketing, social sciences and animal science through a total of 203 projects including 153 in-house, 38 nationally and 12 internationally funded projects.
+The university research addresses almost every component of agriculture and is executed with six key programs including crop improvement, natural resource management, crop protection, product development and marketing, social sciences and animal science.
 The research activities in the university is typically targeted to cater the special needs, crops and ecologies of diverse farming communities at local, state and national level.
 As a symbol of growing confidence, several international partners like CIMMYT.
-5 | Page

-ICRISAT, IRRI, IPNI, ACIAR, ICARDA have expressed their interest and have joined in alliance with BAU to operate in collaborative mode.
+ICRISAT, IRRI, IPNI, ACIAR, ICARDA have expressed their interest and have joined inalliance with BAU to operate in collaborative mode.

-1.6.1 CROP IMPROVEMENT
+1.7 CROP IMPROVEMENT

-Crop improvement programme is taking account of major cereals, pulses, oilseeds, fibres and horticultural crops of the state including rice, wheat, maize, pulses, oilseeds, fiber and vegetables.
-Inter-disciplinary and multi location testing of elite breeding crops, fruits lines and improved management practices like aerobic rice, direct seeded rice for different rice ecosystems to enhance the rice productivity, terminal heat tolerance in wheat, heat and cold tolerance in maize going in together with production and livelihood security based on the demand of target group.
+Crop improvement programme is taking account of major cereals, pulses, oilseeds, fibres and horticultural crops of the state including rice, wheat, maize, pulses, oilseeds, fiber crops, fruits and vegetables.
+Inter-disciplinary and multi location testing of elite breeding lines and improved management practices like aerobic rice, direct seeded rice for different rice ecosystems to enhance the rice productivity, terminal heat tolerance in wheat, heat and cold tolerance in maize going in together with production and livelihood security based on the demand of target group.
 Grain quality, bio-fortification and improvement for major biotic and abiotic stresses have been attempted to address the needs of ecology; conventional heterosis and molecular breeding the genetic potential.
-Addressing the nutritional security and selfsufficiency in pulse production in the state as well in country, the research activity in pulse crops like chick pea, pigeonpea, mungbean for improving production and productivity is being carried out.
-Pigeonpea genotype breeding for cold and submergence tolerance and approaches are intensively pursued to improve breeding for increasing the production and productivity of lentil and chickpea is also under process.
+Addressing the nutritional security and self- sufficiency in pulse production in the state as well in country, the research activity in pulse crops like chick pea, pigeonpea, mungbean for improving production and productivity of lentil and chickpea is also under process.
 Germplasm conservation of local illustrious cultivars like Katarni rice, Zardalu mango, Shahi litchi.
 Magadhi Pan etc. as well as their purification are also the paramount objective of the crop improvement programme.